henryco/BlazeJump-Obsidian/README.md

 ### Features
 * Ergonomic indexing and tagging heuristics
-* Fully customizable (with support of custom layouts and styles)
+* Fully customizable (with support of custom keyboard layouts and styles)

 ### How it works
 BlazeJump provide 5 navigation modes. </br>